aleksbal/openapi-llm-agent/README.md

 Understand API usage.
 Generate API calls based on conversational inputs.
 Process API responses and integrate them into the conversation.

-5. Would LLMs Understand This JSON?
+## Would LLMs Understand This JSON?
-Yes, modern LLMs like GPT-4 or Claude can understand and work with such a JSON format.
+Modern LLMs like GPT-4 or Claude can understand and work with such a JSON format.
 They are particularly adept at:

-Extracting the necessary details to construct requests.
+- Extracting the necessary details to construct requests.
-Understanding examples to infer required formats and parameters.
+- Understanding examples to infer required formats and parameters.
-Using concise and well-documented JSON structures.
+- Using concise and well-documented JSON structures.
-However, for real-time API invocation:
+- However, for real-time API invocation:

 The LLM must be integrated with a runtime that executes API requests and handles dynamic responses.
 Post-processing logic (outside the LLM) will be needed to interpret and manage responses effectively.